thetriggestcove/dsc-installing-r/README.md

 ## Introduction

-In this lesson we'll get R installed on your computer and begin to get you familiar with [RStudio](https://rstudio.com/), a data science IDE that many useRs like!
+In this lesson we'll get R installed on your computer and begin to get you familiar with [RStudio](https://rstudio.com/), a data science IDE that many useRs like to use!

 ## Objectives

 By the end of this lesson, you should be able to:

-* [ ] Have base R installed on a computer
+* [ ] Get R installed on your computer
-* [ ] Have Rstudio installed on their computer
+* [ ] Have RStudio installed on your computer
-* [ ] Change color scheme of RStudio
+* [ ] Change the color scheme of RStudio
 * [ ] Disable RStudio's default saving of .RData
 * [ ] Run your first RMarkdown script

 ## Getting R

-Over the course of the next few lessons we **won't** be running R in your browser, but rather putting it on your local machine.
+>Over the course of the next few lessons we **won't** be running R in your browser, but rather putting it on your local machine.
+This is unlike your previous learn.co work where you could run some of your code in the browser.
+For each of these lessons, you should `git clone` these repositories if you want to be able to run the code.

-You might already have some software that could run R, but in order to make sure everything works please be sure to follow these steps exactly so everything works well!
+You might already have some software that could run R, but in order to make sure everything works for this series of lessons, please be sure to follow these steps exactly so everything works well!

 This is especially true of you try to use the RStudio that comes along with [Anaconda](https://www.anaconda.com/); it's best to just do a fresh install of both R and RStudio.
 Luckily R tends to be much easier to install and manage than Python.